becketown720-lab/MMA-Deal-Hub-Week-2-assignment-/PROMPTS.md

 TYPES

-Define any small TypeScript types needed inside `Header.tsx`.
+Define any small TypeScript types needed inside Header.tsx.

-Do not use `any` unless there is no reasonable alternative.
+Do not use any unless there is no reasonable alternative.

 Do not install any package.